4 Best Noise Canceling Headphones for 2019

 Choosing the Right Noise Cancelling Headphones

 Given that noise-canceling headphones come in myriad shapes, sizes, fits, design, specs, and price points, you’d need to assess your own requirements and preferences before you go shopping for them.
 The first and foremost thing you need to decide on is the fit of the headphones.
 Do you prefer an in-ear model that is super-portable and compact in design or would you rather go for the larger on-ear/over-ear variants?
-The thing to bear in mind here is that while in-ear headphones have decent noise-cancelling abilities and make a great workout accessory, their over-ear counterparts are a whole lot better at blocking out unwanted noises, which is the sole purpose of noise cancelling headphones after all.
+The thing to bear in mind here is that while in-ear headphones have decent noise-canceling abilities and make a great workout accessory, their over-ear counterparts are a whole lot better at blocking out unwanted noises, which is the sole purpose of noise-canceling headphones after all.

 Besides, the larger on-ear or over-ear models are more comfortable to wear as they cover the earcups instead of being placed right on the mouth of the ear canal, making them ideal for prolonged usage and also more hygienic to use.
 But, at the same time, the variants with collapsible design are a lot more portable, which makes them a travel-friendly option.

 Another aspect to factor in while making a choice is the battery life.
 Most headphones in this category accord an average of 20 hours of run time, some even more.
 A lot of wireless models today offer a wired backup to prolong usage time.
-However, the options of active noise cancelling headphones that will actually run passively without battery support are few and far between.
+However, the options of active noise canceling headphones that will actually run passively without battery support are few and far between.

 The other question to ask yourself is, do you really want all the ambient noises to be cut out completely or do you just want them to minimized to an extent that they don’t interfere with your audio experience while still allowing you to be aware of the goings on in your surroundings.
-A complete noise cancelling feature may not be the ideal choice if you are looking for headphones to be used on the go, as it makes you absolutely oblivious to your surroundings, thus, increasing the risk on mishaps.
-There are quite a few options out there that allow you to adjust the noise cancelling abilities to be aware of the world around you by either toning down or temporarily disabling the noise-cancelling abilities.
+A complete noise canceling feature may not be the ideal choice if you are looking for headphones to be used on the go, as it makes you absolutely oblivious to your surroundings, thus, increasing the risk on mishaps.
+There are quite a few options out there that allow you to adjust the noise canceling abilities to be aware of the world around you by either toning down or temporarily disabling the noise-canceling abilities.